antlr-ng/antlr-ng/src/default-target-generators/README.md

 ### TypeScriptTargetGenerator.ts

 The TypeScript target generator produces TypeScript code from ANTLR4 grammars.
 It generates:

 - Parser files (.ts)
 - Lexer files (.ts)
 - Listener interfaces (.ts)
 - Visitor interfaces (.ts)

 TypeScript features:

 - Uses ES6+ syntax
 - Supports optional methods in interfaces (no base listener/visitor needed)
 - Generates type-safe code with proper TypeScript types

+> Note: The TypeScript target generator has already been optimized for TypeScript best practices and does not strictly follow the old ANTLR4 ST4 templates.

 ### CppTargetGenerator.ts

-The C++ target generator produces C++ code from ANTLR grammars.
+The C++ target generator produces C++ code from ANTLR4 grammars.
 It generates:

 - Parser header and implementation files (.h, .cpp)
 - Lexer header and implementation files (.h, .cpp)
-- Listener interface and base class (.h)
+- (Base)Listener interface and base class (.h)
-- Visitor interface and base class (.h)
+- (Base)Visitor interface and base class (.h)

-C++ features:
-- Generates both header (.h) and implementation (.cpp) files
-- Uses smart pointers (`std::shared_ptr`) for memory management
-- Supports namespaces
-- Generates base listener and visitor classes
-- Compatible with ANTLR4 C++ runtime
+The generated code is compatible with the current C++ ANTLR4 runtime.

 ## Template Files

 The generators are TypeScript implementations based on the StringTemplate4 files located in `templates/codegen/`.
-Once all languages are done these templatest will be removed.
+Once all languages are done these templates will be removed.

 ## Creating a New Target Generator